danieltsam/qut-gradescope-autosubmitter/README.md

 2. Submit your assignment once (any file is fine)
 3. Use this tool for all future submissions to that assignment

-> **💡 Why this limitation exists**: Gradescope's interface changes based on whether an assignment has previous submissions, making automation impossible without this initial step.
+> **💡 Why this limitation exists**: Gradescope's interface changes based on whether an assignment has previous submissions, and i just havent looked into automatting this initial step (working on it).

 ## 🚀 Installation